Mike Lee

 Michael Shumway Lee (born June 4, 1971) is an American lawyer and politician serving as the senior United States senator from Utah, a seat he has held since 2011.
-He is a member of the Republican Party.
+A member of the Republican Party, Lee became Utah's senior senator in 2019, when Orrin Hatch retired, and the dean of Utah's congressional delegation in 2021, when Representative Rob Bishop retired.

-Lee began his career as a clerk for the U.S. District Court for the District of Utah before clerking for Samuel Alito, who was then a judge on the Third Circuit Court of Appeals.
-From 2002 to 2005, Lee was an assistant United States attorney for the District of Utah.
-He joined the administration of Utah Governor Jon Huntsman, serving as the general counsel in the governor's office from 2005 to 2006.
+The son of U.S. Solicitor General Rex E. Lee and brother of Utah Supreme Court justice Thomas Rex Lee, Lee began his career as a clerk for the U.S. District Court for the District of Utah before clerking for Samuel Alito, who was then a judge on the Third Circuit Court of Appeals.
+From 2002 to 2005, Lee was an assistant U.S. attorney for the District of Utah.
+He joined the administration of Utah governor Jon Huntsman Jr., serving as the general counsel in the governor's office from 2005 to 2006.
 Lee again clerked for Alito after he was appointed to the U.S. Supreme Court.

-In 2010, during the Tea Party movement, Lee entered the party caucus process to challenge incumbent three-term Republican senator Bob Bennett.
-He defeated Bennett and business owner Tim Bridgewater during the nominating process at the Utah Republican Party convention.
-Lee won the Republican primary, and defeated Democratic nominee Sam Granato in the general election.
-He was reelected in 2016 and became the dean of Utah's congressional delegation when Representative Rob Bishop retired in January 2021.
-He was reelected again in 2022.
-Lee chaired the Joint Economic Committee from 2019 to 2021.
-He coordinated with and supported the Trump administration in its efforts to overturn the 2020 presidential election, but ultimately voted to certify the election.
+In the 2010 U.S. Senate election in Utah, Lee defeated incumbent senator Bob Bennett in the Republican primary, and won the general election.

+Although he refused to endorse Donald Trump during the 2016 Republican presidential primaries and voted for Evan McMullin in the general election, Lee eventually became a Trump ally.
+He endorsed Trump in the 2020 and 2024 elections and supported the Trump administration's efforts to overturn the 2020 presidential election, although he did not sign the Texas v.
+Pennsylvania amicus brief, and ultimately voted to certify the outcome.

+Lee has been reelected twice, in 2016 and 2022, the latter victory over McMullin.
+Lee also chaired the Joint Economic Committee from 2019 to 2021.